The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 Famous fighters: Steven Seagal, Matt Larsen

-History of aikido
+History of Aikido

-Ueshiba once said, "Controlling aggression without causing harm is the art of peace."
+Ueshiba once said: “Controlling aggression without causing harm is the art of peace.”

 Why is Aikido one of the best martial arts?

-Wing Chun is the martial art of Bruce Lee.
+Wing Chun - Bruce Lee's martial art

 Country of origin: China

-Also known as: Wing Tsun
+Also known as: Ving Tsun

 Nickname:"Singing Spring"